EnriqueKhai/JaneStreetETC22/README.md

 Then, we added a new strategy to production: at the start of each 5 minute round, buy as many shares of `MS` and `XLF` as we could and hold them all the way.

 The result?
 Surprising.
-We were now earning roughly $600 per round and we didn't even know why HAHAHA
+We were now earning roughly $600 per round and we didn't even know why HAHAHA (is it truly a trading challenge if there wasn't any speculation???)

 It was around here, at 2pm, that we advanced to 2nd overall and gained some much needed confidence!